OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-aplicaciones.md

 ## ✅ What’s next?

-Now that you know what Ethereum enables, let’s learn about the nodes and clients that power the network behind the scenes.
+Now that you’ve seen the kinds of applications built on Ethereum, let’s learn about **governance**, how decisions are made and improvements are proposed in the Ethereum ecosystem.

 ---